Many people I meet have the idea that Financial Planning is just for "rich people".

 This discussion is useless without a definition for the word "rich."

 I actually prefer the word "wealthy" because it fits a little better.
-Growing "rich" seems to imply the pilling up of assets for the sake of piling them up.
+Growing "rich" typically implies a goal of pilling up of assets for the sake of piling them up.

 If all you're doing is pilling up assets, you'll never really know when you're finished.